NYC will require vaccination proof for indoor dining, gyms - NewsBreak

 About 66% of adults in New York City are fully vaccinated, according to official data.

-On Monday, the U.S. reached the president's goal of getting at least one COVID-19 shot into 70% of American adults — a month late and amid a surge by the delta variant that is overwhelming hospitals and prompting renewed pandemic regulations around the country.
+On Monday, the U.S. reached President Joe Biden's goal of getting at least one COVID-19 shot into 70% of American adults — a month late and amid a surge by the delta variant that is overwhelming hospitals and prompting renewed pandemic regulations around the country.

 Associated Press writer Jennifer Peltz contributed to this report.